 8.8 Part / Component Repair

-The County will provide Sound Transit with a cost benefit analysis, scope of work, and schedule to evaluate proposed part and component repairs for LRV, non-revenue vehicle (NRV), facilities, and right-of-way systems.
+The County will provide Sound Transit with a cost benefit analysis, scope of work, and schedule to evaluate proposed part and component repairs for LRV, non-revenue vehicle (NRV), facilities, and right-of-waysystems.
 Sound Transit will use this information to provide the County with direction.
 Part and component repair will be performed by the County or approved contractors or vendors in accordance with Sound Transit-approved procedures.

 9.0 CONFIGURATION MANAGEMENT

 9.1 Configuration Changes:

-Sound Transit is responsible for configuration changes that would result in modification of the as-built configuration, and related documentation of Link light rail vehicles, equipment, and facilities after they have been constructed and transitioned to the ST Operations Department.
+Sound Transit is responsible for configuration changes that would result in modification of the as-built configuration, and related documentation of Link vehicles, equipment, and facilities after they have been constructed and transitioned to the Sound Transit

+Operations Department.

 9.2 Configuration Control:

 The County is responsible for Configuration Control.
 The County may propose changes to Link capital assets that affect their physical and/or operational characteristics via a formal change proposal.
-The configuration change process is described in detail in ST Administrative Policies and Procedures #38.
+The configuration change process is described in detail inSound Transit Administrative Policies and Procedures #38.

 9.3 Approval of Proposed Configuration Changes